-Whole30 breakfasts made up of scrambled or sunny side up eggs, sliced avocado, and maybe some sauteed mixed greens or veggies can get tiresome to make from scratch every morning.
+Whole30 breakfast recipes of scrambled and sunny side up eggs, sliced avocado, and maybe some sauteed mixed greens or veggies can get tiresome to make from scratch every morning.
 If you’re an eggs-and-sausage, savory breakfast person, you’ll love this make-ahead, perfect-for-Sunday-meal-prep Whole30 breakfast casserole.

-Once you understand the cooking method, you can individualize the recipe to swap ingredients in our out to suit your and your family’s tastes.
+This recipe is perfect for when you’re feeling bottomed out on Whole30 breakfast ideas.
+You can swap ingredients to suit your and your family’s tastes (or leftover veggies in the fridge!)
 Instead of scouring ingredient labels of frozen pre-made sausages, we improvised our own easy Whole30 breakfast sausage using ground turkey, dried sage, and a few other seasonings.

 Whole30 Breakfast Casserole